Millard Fillmore Suburban Hospital

 If you experience chest pain, acting quickly is vital to ensuring the best possible outcome.
 Millard Fillmore Suburban Hospital is proud to be an accredited chest pain center from the Society of Chest Pain Centers, providing a comprehensive and efficient evaluation of patients experiencing chest pain.
-The center utilizes a number of resources including an observation unit designed for patient safety, rapid diagnosis and cost effectiveness.
+The center utilizes a number of resources designed for patient safety, rapid diagnosis and cost effectiveness.

 The Chest Pain Center at Millard Fillmore Suburban Hospital has demonstrated its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria and completing on-site evaluations by a review team from the Society of Chest Pain Centers.
 Key areas in which a Chest Pain Center must demonstrate expertise include:

 - Integrating the Emergency Department with the local emergency medical system

 - Assessing, diagnosing and treating patients quickly

 - Effectively treating patients with low risk for acute coronary syndrome and no assignable cause for their symptoms

 - Continually seeking to improve processes and procedures

 - Ensuring Chest Pain Center personnel competency and training